pkolano/shift/README.md

-Shift is in active production at the NASA Advanced Supercomputing Facility (https://www.nas.nasa.gov/hecc/support/kb/entry/300) and has facilitated approximately 600k transfers over 1.32B files totalling 88.5 PB (as of May 2018) since deployment in March 2012.
+Shift is in active production at the NASA Advanced Supercomputing Facility (https://www.nas.nasa.gov/hecc/support/kb/entry/300) and has facilitated approximately 780k transfers over 1.7B files totalling 105 PB (as of Dec.
+2018) since deployment in March 2012.

 For full details of the Shift architecture, see